carmenpmoreno/react-movies-finder/README.md

 # Introduction
-Movies finder with a favorites page to store your favorite films.
-Includes a user menu and option to storage your opinion about the favorites page films.
-A responsive web and a React and Redux project.
+Movie finder with a favorites page to store your favorite movies.
+It includes a user menu and an option to store your opinion about the movies from the favorites page.
+A responsive website and a React and Redux project.

-To login, enter the user "usuario general"
+It includes a mock login system that stores the username in sessionStorage.
+To log in, enter the user "general user".

+As a database I use the REST API http://www.omdbapi.com.
+To store favorite movies I use the browser's localStorage.

 # Getting Started
 1. Installation process